AlexManzi/strapi-test/README.md

+Versions

-Works with NPM Version 16.13.0
+Node Version 16.13.0 and earlier

+--

+How to Run

 run npm install